-Within the LDR and proposed MDR zones, applying the bulk and location rules alone could lead to large and two storey buildings, which are more dominant than is characteristic of Arrowtown and which do not in any way reflect the shape and form of the small cottages of the ARHMZ.
+Within the LDR and proposed MDR zones, applying the bulk and location rules alone could lead to large and two storey buildings, which are more dominant than is characteristic of Arrowtown and which do not in any way resemble the small cottages of the ARHMZ.
 Combined with this there could be considerable variety in style resulting in little recognisable Arrowtown character.

 The analysis of existing traditional buildings has identified the key traditional building types and the characteristics of these.
-Whilst it is not expected that buildings within the LDR and proposed MDR zones slavishly adhere to these building forms, to the detail set out below, it remains very important that new buildings within these zones are highly influenced by the traditional building types and forms.
+Whilst it is not expected that buildings within the LDR and proposed MDR zones slavishly adhere to these building forms, to the detail set out below, it remains very important that new buildings within these zones are highly influenced by the traditional building types.
 The sheer size, however, of some houses sometimes becomes an unmanageable problem.
 The apparent bulk of buildings within these zones can be reduced by designing the building as a number of individual elements.
-In an additive approach, (identified in MDRZ & LDRZ-Figure 6), the size of the individual elements needs to be small enough to be at human scale, however the size does not necessarily have to duplicate the diminutive scale of an Arrowtown cottage.
+In an additive approach, the size of the individual elements needs to be small enough to be at human scale, however the size does not necessarily have to duplicate the diminutive scale of an Arrowtown cottage.